amoriartyCH/games-api/README.md

 - run 'mvn clean install'

-- execute the jar using 'java -jar target/<jarname>'
+- execute the jar using 'java -jar target/jar-name.jar' (where "jar-name" is the name of the built jar in the target dir)
 # JSON Game Example
 This application accepts "Games" in the form of Json as seen below: